 RECOMMENDED: “Adulting 101 – Renting for the First Time in Vancouver”)

 Year ’round Living

 Typically, university living requires you to vacate your dorms at the end of the school year and sometimes for breaks.
 Off-campus housing, in contrast, is rented for the entire year.
 This is particularly helpful if you have a job near your school enabling you to stay during breaks in the academic year.

-Though moving off campus can be a scary decision, the potential benefits should outweigh any concerns.
-Yes, staying on campus is convenient, but it isn’t the real world.
+Though moving away from dorm life can be a scary decision, the potential benefits often outweigh any concerns.
 Living off-campus gives you the best of both worlds ultimately enhancing, not detracting, from your university experience.

 Before you make any decisions, especially signing a lease, make sure to educate yourself on the ins and outs of renting.
 Review the following information on renting, leases, tenants’ rights, and dealing with landlords.